 - Alice’s goal is to either (a) obtain a supported state with turn number greater than n, or (b) close the channel in a state with turn number greater than or equal to n

 - Alice only stores the last round of states, and therefore only has access to the latest supported state.
-(This is important as it means that the storage requirements for an honest participant scale with the number of open channels, instead of the total number of states.)
+(This is important as it means that the storage requirements for an honest participant scale with the number of in-channel participants, instead of the total number of signed states.)

 - Alice can always get a transaction mined within a challenge period, but does not have the ability to front-run, or prevent transactions from being front-runned.

 - Alice only signs a state if (a) it is her turn, and (b) it represents a valid transition from a supported state that she holds.

 - Eve is an adversary who controls all other participants in the channel.